 Alcoholics in the functional subtype are able to balance their drinking with their personal and professional life.
 In many cases, you may not expect a functional alcoholic to have a problem.
-In this group, many do not believe they have a drinking problem until it affects their health, often resulting in liver, heart, or other medical complications.
+In this group, many do not believe they have a drinking problem until they start experiencing health issues, often resulting in liver, heart, or other medical complications.

-The functional subtype accounts for 19.4 percent of alcoholics.
+The functioning alcoholic subtype accounts for 19.4 percent of alcoholics.
 In addition, people in this group tend to be in their early 40s.
 Initial drinking typically begins around 18 years of age and alcohol dependence does not begin until around age 37.